rawitat/gtypist_lessons/programming_quotes.typ

 I:Paul Leary
 S:That's what's cool about working with computers.
 They don't argue, they :remember everything, and they don't drink all your beer.

+*:FUNNY_42
+I:Kathy Griffin
+S:I also love Mole, the unsung hero of reality programming.

 # for the last lesson, no question asked, just goto menu
 G:MENU